 I don’t want you to think it’s all sunshine and rainbows from day 1 with the keto diet because it’s not.
 Just like any other lifestyle change (especially such a drastic one like keto can be for some people), there’s going to be an adjustment period.
 You may get very cranky because you’re used to fueling your body on carbs.
 Once you start following a keto lifestyle, you switch energy tanks, so to speak, from being a carb burner to a fat burner, which might cause some irritability as your body adjusts.
 If you can get past that slump – the crankiness and tiredness you may experience for the first few weeks and the keto flu – you’re going to feel amazing!
 That is why keto works; once you get past the rough spots, it’s smooth sailing, and the potential results you get are beyond compare.

-After 21 Months Following Keto
+After over 4 Years Following Keto